Activities of the Presidency of the Second Review Conference (2RC)

 Click here to view the programme of the meeting.

-News from the Presidency of the Eighth Meeting of States Parties (8MSP)
+Activities of the Presidency of the Eighth Meeting of States Parties (8MSP)

 By note verbale dated 15 December 2017 addressed to all Permanent Missions to the United Nations of States Parties to the Convention on Cluster Munitions, Ambassador Hernán Estrada Roman, Permanent Representative of Nicaragua to the United Nations in Geneva, informed to have decided to step down from his position as the Ambassador Extraordinary and Plenipotentiary and Permanent Representative of Nicaragua to the United Nations Office in Geneva.